LoganG211/Personal_Projects/README.md

 # Updating a Submodule

-When you have changed a submodule with the subsequent add/commit/push.
-You must also change this parent directory as well.
+When you have changed a submodule with the subsequent add/commit/push, you must also change this parent directory as well.
+If you have not already pulled to fill out the submodules, please do so as it might create an error later when we try to commit.
+If you have already made changes and pushed to the submodule repo it will most likely request to merge.
 ```
 $ cd path/to/Personal_Projects
 $ git add path/to/submodule